-Remember to factor in additional costs that may result from some assets and get the proper settlement.
-For instance, if you are entitled to your house, you may need to add the maintenance costs that you may incur.
+Remember to factor in additional costs from some assets and get the proper settlement.
+For instance, if you are entitled to your house, you may need to add the maintenance costs you may incur.

 Be Open To Mediation Or Arbitration